Elastic Certified Engineer

 - Configure the nodes of a cluster to satisfy a given set of requirements

-- Secure an Elasticsearch cluster using X-Pack Security
+- Secure a cluster using Elasticsearch Security

 - Define an index that satisfies a given set of requirements